Snowmobile crash victim Charlotte Mei Ling Lee's death 'accidental'

-The inquest at Flax Bourton, near Bristol, heard the couple had rented snowmobiles along with two friends and had planned to explore the trails together.'Not survivable'
+The inquest at Flax Bourton, near Bristol, heard the couple had rented snowmobiles along with two friends and had planned to explore the trails together.

 A statement from Mr Grogg was read to the inquest in which he said Miss Lee had wanted to drive the snowmobile during their trip.

 Mr Grogg, who was riding pillion, suffered a fractured left femur in the crash.

 He said: "Before letting Charlotte drive after lunch, I took the time to explain the basics.
 We let my friends go before us.

 "Her riding was going well but at some point she may have panicked and, on a slight left curve going off course, we went off the trail, driving into obstacles."

 A pathologist's report said she suffered serious head injuries which were "not survivable".